 As the COVID-19 pandemic affects daily life around the world, governments, the legal system and International organizations have responded with a variety of emergency measures.
 The measures include bills, regulations, orders and statutes addressing the evolving nature of the pandemic.
 This guide will be updated regularly as new information emerges from different jurisdictions.

+Lexis Advanced Quicklaw has recently made important updates, including an upgrade to Lexis Practice Advisor, and the migration of Canadian Legislative Pulse.
 Lexis Practice Advisor and Canadian Legislative Pulse can now be easily accessed through a single sign-in.
 With this new feature, users can switch from Quicklaw to Practice Advisor or Legislative Pulse using the […]